unlock-protocol/docs/docs/tutorials/misc/using-subgraphs.md

 ---
 title: Using Subgraphs
 description: >-
-  In this tutorial, we will see how to use the a subgraph in order to retrieve large amounts of data from smart contracts.
+  In this tutorial, we will see how to use a subgraph in order to retrieve large amounts of data from smart contracts.
 ---

 # Using Subgraphs